by Joe Jamieson

 Our overseas medical electives start at £1440.

-To put it a different way, if you secure your spot 12 months before you want to travel, you can pay the balance in instalments of about £30 a week.
+If you secure your spot 12 months before you want to travel, you could pay the balance in instalments of about £30 a week.

 Clark, Lisa